The Rector’s Bible Study

 Our chapter is named the Deborah chapter.
 It was chartered in September 2015; read the story of the institution of this chapter.

 St. Martin’s DOK chapter meets monthly on the fourth Sundays at noon in the library, located in the large parish hall, and it is open to all women or those who identify as woman.
 We take a vow of prayer, service, and evangelism.
-If you would like more information about the DOK, please contact chapter president, Mary Beth Butler at marybethbutler@gmail.com.
+If you would like more information about the DOK, please contact chapter president, Claire Abraham at claire.abraham@stmartininthefields.org.

-On Sunday, February 3, 2019 we received our new banner, which was blessed by Fr.
+On Sunday, February 3, 2019 we received our new banner, which was blessed by our former rector, Fr.
 Scot McComas.